saqib1707/saqib1707.github.io/_pages/about.md

 description: Saqib Azim's Bio
 ---

 My name is Saqib Azim, and I am a researcher in the Intelligent Vision Research Department at [Hitachi Central Research Lab](https://www.hitachi.com/rd/), Tokyo.
 I am advised by [Dr. Katsuyuki Nakamura](https://jp.linkedin.com/in/katsuyuki-nakamura-19b9bb88) and Mr. Takumi Nito, working in the area of computer vision and deep learning.
-My research interests lies in the areas of machine learning, optimization, computer vision, robotics, and image processing.
+My research interests lies in the areas of machine learning and its inter-disciplinary applications, optimization, computer vision, robotics, signal and image processing.

 I graduated with a Bachelors in Electrical Engineering and a Minor in Computer Science from [IIT Bombay](http://www.iitb.ac.in) in 2019.
 I also received the Undergraduate Research Award 2019.
 During my undergraduate, I have worked on interesting research problems such as, Zero-Shot Learning for object recognition, Handwritten Text Recognition using Smartwatch, Indoor Positioning Systems, Compressed Sensing, Optimal Pursuer-Evader Shepherding Problem, etc.